PunkOkami/Metagenomy_roznych_srodowisk_bioinf_methods/README.md

 Parallel to occurance filtering our pipeline perfomes pair-wise clustering of samples and produces a clustermap showing the pairwise clustering and biodiversity of samples.
 K-means clustering is based on two biodiversity indexes: Margalef richness index and Simpson eveness index.
 Both indexes are also validated using boostrap method.

 ### Network construction and analysis
-To construct trophic networks we usee NetCoMi R package.
+To construct trophic networks we use NetCoMi R package.
 We used SpiecEasi method to construct networks due to relibly high modularity of constructed networks (over 0.36).
 We analysed networks usign graph parameters such as clustering coefficient, modularity and natural connectivity.
 We also analysed clusters that were created in said networks to deterine what metacategories make up those clusters.

 ## Authors
 Sampling and sequncing: Mikołaj Charchuta - mikcha1@st.amu.edu.pl\